 It continues with a person’s body being prepared for cremation.

 Once a person’s body has been properly identified, a funeral home will then move on to preparing the body for cremation.
 To do this, they’ll start by removing any jewelry that they might have on.
 They’ll then take out any medical devices that they might have in.
-And after those things are done, they’ll put a person’s body into a cremation container that consists of combustible materials.
 This will ensure that their body is 100 percent ready for the cremation to begin.

 It progresses to the actual cremation taking place.